Partial Knee Replacement

-Because the knee is a weight-bearing joint, it is one of the most commonly afflicted joints experiencing musculoskeletal problems, including osteoarthritis.
+Because the knee is a weight-bearing joint, it is commonly affected by musculoskeletal problems, including osteoarthritis.
 Carrying excess weight can put significant strain on the joint, leading to an early degradation of the knee's components.
 Additionally, injury to the cartilage that lines the inside of the knee, known as the menisci, can eventually lead to deterioration of the joint, as the knee is less capable of protecting against routine wear-and-tear.

 Treating Osteoarthritis with Knee Replacement